Statement from the President:

 - 1. If You Have Experienced Sexual Violence

-If you have experienced sexual violence, please call NOSHNA SYED at 416-834-1587 and we will assist you by providing all the resources and support you need.
-If you want to speak to someone directly, please go to ADMINISTRATOR (NOSHINA SYED)
+If you have experienced sexual violence, please call Harwant Kaur at +1 (647) 768-1507 and we will assist you by providing all the resources and support you need.
+If you want to speak to someone directly, please go to ADMINISTRATOR (Harwant Kaur)

 It is often difficult to disclose and report incidents of sexual violence.
 It is entirely up to you if you choose to report the incident; however, we strongly encourage you to do so.
 A number of other resources are available to you, including: